emojicode/emojicode/README.md

 To build previous versions, please consult the according README.md by cloning the repository and checking out a version: `git checkout v0.3`**

-Prerequisites:
+Prerequisites (earlier versions might work but are not tested):

-- clang and clang++ 3.4 or newer, or
+- clang and clang++ 3.9 or newer, or
-- gcc and g++ 4.9 or newer
+- gcc and g++ 5.4 or newer
 - CMake 3.5.1 and (preferably) Ninja
 - Python 3.5.2 or above to pack for distribution and run tests
 - Allegro 5 to compile the allegro package